How Welsh Revenue Authority (WRA) statistics meet the Code of Practice for Statistics and the dimensions of value, trustworthiness and quality.

 |LTT Tax returns||Medium||Low||A2 – enhanced assurance|

-During the preparation of this release, we have continued to work closely with WRA operational staff to identify further issues during data collection and processing of individual returns.
+While preparing each statistical release, we have continued to work closely with WRA operational staff to identify further issues during data collection and processing of individual returns.
 We continue to apply quality controls which provide immediate analysis of tax returns which flag up potential areas of concern.
 Where a tax return is amended by the WRA operational team, the organisation filing the return is contacted to confirm the amendment.

 We are also continuously working with internal colleagues to identify options to mitigate these issues at the point of collection for future returns, which will indirectly lead to improved data quality.